-- (1) Subject to section 87E of the Public Service Act 1922, a full-time member has the recreation leave entitlements that are determined by the Remuneration Tribunal. - (2) The Minister may grant a full-time member leave of absence (other than recreation leave) on the terms and conditions as to remuneration or otherwise that the Minister determines. - (3) The Minister may, by written instrument, delegate to the Chair the Minister's powers under subsection (2) (other than powers in relation to the Chair).
+- (1) A full-time member has the recreation leave entitlements that are determined by the Remuneration Tribunal. - (2) The Minister may grant a full-time member leave of absence (other than recreation leave) on the terms and conditions as to remuneration or otherwise that the Minister determines. - (3) The Minister may, by written instrument, delegate to the Chair the Minister's powers under subsection (2) (other than powers in relation to the Chair).